Active Military Service

 Absences for University-approved functions may be permitted only after the activity sponsor has received authorization (see NSU Faculty Handbook, 10.2.4b).
 This approval does not excuse students from fulfilling assignments and tests in the course, but authorizes them to receive reasonable accommodations from the instructor in fulfilling the assignments.
 It is the student’s responsibility to contact the instructor prior to the event to make arrangements for the classes missed.

-Student absences from classes which are due to University-sponsored activities require that the sponsor complete the appropriate request form, “University Approval for Student Absences from Class.”
-Student eligibility to participate in university-sponsored activities is verified by the Office of Student Affairs which reviews enrollment status, requirements of the sponsoring activity or organization, and students’ status.
-Only students with good academic standing and good conduct standing are eligible to represent the University.
+Student absences from classes which are due to University-sponsored activities require that the sponsor complete the appropriate request form, “University Authorization for Student Class Absences.”
+Student eligibility to participate in university-sponsored activities is verified by the Office of Student Affairs.
+Students must be enrolled in the current semester, must meet the requirements of the sponsoring organization/activity, and must not be on conduct probation to be eligible to represent the University.
 Once eligibility is verified, the form is sent to Academic Affairs for faculty notification.
-Forms should be in Academic Affairs at least five working days prior to the requested absence.
+Forms should be in Student Affairs at least ten working days prior to the requested absence.

 Once the absence form has been approved, faculty of classes in which students are enrolled will receive an “Absentee Report.”
 These reports verify that the absence has been approved as a University function.
 They include the course, student’s name, the activity, and date(s) of absence.